cjyanyi/CS542-tweets-sentiment-analysis/README.md

 ## Run codes
 1: Create a folder 'dataset' under the same directory with the repo 'CS542-tweets-sentiment-analysis'.
 Download the file 'training.1600000.processed.noemoticon.csv' from https://www.kaggle.com/kazanova/sentiment140 and put it in 'dataset'.
-2: Create a folder 'glove.6B' under the project directory, and download 'glove.6B.200d.txt' from https://nlp.stanford.edu/projects/glove/ .
+2: Create a folder 'glove.6B' under the project directory, and download the file 'glove.6B.200d.txt' from https://nlp.stanford.edu/projects/glove/ .
 3: Run 'train.py' to train and save the model, after that you can run 'pred.py' to make predictions using the pre-trained model.
 Run 'experiments.py' to reproduce the demo results.